XAI4DRL/XAI4DRL.github.io/index.md

 - **Q: Is there any additional cost associated with the acceptance of my paper?** <br>
 *A: There are no additional costs associated with our workshop.*

+- **Q: Is there any additional cost associated with the acceptance of my paper?** <br>
+*A: There are no additional costs associated with our workshop.*